awspilot/ractive-dynamodb-ui/README.md

 # ractive-dynamodb-ui

-100% client side [RactiveJS](https://ractive.js.org/)  based HTML GUI for AWS DynamoDB.
+100% client side [RactiveJS](https://ractive.js.org/)  based GUI for AWS DynamoDB.

 Intended to be used along with dynamodb-local that do not have a respectful counterpart of AWS Console